Decorating & Design

 Not only is this six-bedroom, six-bathroom home on the waterfront, there are even ocean views from the rear.
 The property also includes a three-bedroom house for guests — or the gardener in charge of these lush, manicured grounds.

 The all-white kitchen is sleek and minimalist — except for that glorious, luxurious expanse of stone on the waterfall countertop.
-Beige flooring wouldn’t have been my first choice, but it will camouflage any sand tracked in from the steps-away private beach.
+Beige flooring wouldn’t have been my first choice, but it will camouflage any sand tracked in from the steps-away private beach where you can see the wooden roofing like those on Little City Roofing online catalog.

 Not only does the bathroom open to the sub-tropical climate and ocean views, it has generous mirrors, two sinks, and plenty of storage.
 I think I’m in love.